This article was co-written with Wouter Vandermeulen, senior project engineer for Simcenter Engineering Services.

 I decided to find the source of these nuts.
 I stood watch at my bedroom window, took time logs, and A/B tested whether different locations for the lounge chairs affected the number of nuts I would find under the cushion later.

-After days of careful observation, I watched a fat, brown squirrel run across our backyard, carefully lift a lounge chair cushion and deposit a handful of nuts there.
+After days of observation, I watched a fat, brown squirrel run across our backyard, carefully lift a lounge chair cushion and deposit a handful of nuts there.
 For weeks, I watched this squirrel laboriously collect nuts from our yard, then return to the pool to hide them in the lounge chairs.

 There was a running joke in my family that the squirrel had forgotten where it had placed its nuts, as we would find them under the cushions months later, dutifully waiting for their owner to return.
 I pitied the poor squirrel, knowing how much time and effort it had wasted collecting those nuts, only to forget about them and start a new stash all over again later.